-Chia seeds are easy to digest , their nutrients are quickly assimilated by the body.
-The most widely recognized approach to eat chia is by way of mixing the seeds with water.
+Do you want to know about a seeds which brings lots of nutrients?
+If yes, then this article is for you.
+Chia seeds are easy to digest and good for human body.
+The most widely recognized approach to eat Chia is by way of mixing the seeds with water.
 Also you can add juice or some liquid food.
 Being able to absorb very quickly in less than 10 minutes a big quantity of liquid between 9-12 times its extent.

 It will form a gel that you can add to the smoothies, mix with salad dressings, desserts or simply take it by spoonfuls.
 To make the recipe of the gel, mix 1/3 of a cup of seeds plus 2 cups of water and stir.
 You can store it in the fridge and use it whenever you want.